 Commodore 1702 vs 1701

 The 1702 looks just like its predecessor, the 1701, and functionally they are identical.
 The difference between the two monitors is simple.
 The 1702 has a switching power supply and the 1701 has a traditional power supply.
 This means the 1702 is lighter and more efficient when it comes to power usage.
 Otherwise you won’t notice the difference between the two.

 Using the 1701 or 1702 with the Commodore 128

 Although Commodore didn’t document this, you could use a 1701 or 1702 with the Commodore 128’s 80-column display.
 The trick was to use or make a monochrome cable that connected pin 7 to the center pin of an RCA connector and pin 1 to the shield.
 It didn’t display color, and the .64mm dot pitch wasn’t ideal for a 640×200 display, but it was usable.

 The popular computer magazines of the time published instructions on making the cable soon after the 128’s release.
 And it wasn’t long before Commodore dealers started carrying the cable.

-Most 128 owners would plug the 80-column output into the front of the monitor and connect the 40-column output to the back, then use the switch on the back of the monitor to toggle between the 40- and 80-column outputs.
+It was common for 128 owners to plug the 80-column output into the front of the monitor and connect the 40-column output to the back, then use the switch on the back of the monitor to toggle between the 40- and 80-column outputs.